UKCloud/documentation/articles/openstack/ostack-faq.md

 Microsoft terms and conditions preclude customers from using their own licence agreements for Windows Server in the Cloud.
 That means all licensing for Windows Server operating systems must be provided by UKCloud.

 Microsoft offers License Mobility, a scheme that allows a customer to provide additional software such as Exchange, SQL and so on, as long as the customer has appropriate Microsoft licensing as per the licence terms, conditions and usage rights.

+### Do you have a Key Management System (KMS) for activating Windows?

+Yes.
+A we provide a [step-by-step guide](../vmware/vmw-how-setup-kms.md) on configuring and using this service.

 ### RHEL